drchriscole/eczemaDRS/README.md

 in a cohort of Irish peadiatric eczema cases in comparison to their filaggrin, FLG, genotype.

-The simplest way to use the code is via the Quickstart guide above, but each script found under bin/ can run individually if you know what you're doing.
+The simplest way to use the code is via the Quickstart guide above, but each script found under bin/ can run be individually if you know what you're doing.
 Code has some in-line comments.